 The area is a vast region consisting of the Caribbean Sea and its many islands.
 Some Islands border both the Caribbean Sea and the North Atlantic Ocean.
-The region lies southeast of the Gulf of Mexico.
+The part lies southeast of the Gulf of Mexico.
 North and South America are the closest mainland areas.
-Some of the Caribbean islands sit in the middle of several major shipping routes.
+Some Caribbean islands sit in the middle of several major shipping routes.
 The Panama Canal connects the Caribbean Sea with the Pacific Ocean.

 Islands comprise the Greater Antilles and the Lesser Antilles.
 The Greater Antilles islands are Cuba, The Cayman Islands, Jamaica, Haiti, the Dominican Republic, and Puerto Rico.
 Often also included in this group are the Virgin Islands and the Bahamas.
 The Lesser Antilles include both the Leeward and the Windward island groups.

 Mostly, the modern Caribbean associates with North America.
 Many of the regions are English speaking and will often use the US dollar as their sole or secondary currency.

 The West Indies, the Bahamas, Turks and Caicos and Bermuda, are also sometimes considered part of the group.
 However, not one of these islands lies in the Caribbean Sea.
-Also, the countries, of Belize, part of Colombia, Cozumel, the Yucatán Peninsula, Margarita Island, the Guyanas some of Venezuela and part of Brazil have political and cultural ties with the Caribbean region.
+Belize, Colombia, Cozumel, the Yucatán Peninsula, Margarita Island, the Guyanas, some of Venezuela, and Brazil have political and cultural ties with the Caribbean region.

 The name originates from the Carib people.
 The Caribs were great adventurers and navigators who populated America and the Antilles.
-It was the Spanish, however, who discovered most of this region during their conquest of America.
+However, the Spanish discovered most of this region during their conquest of America.
 Over the centuries, several other European nations, including France and the UK, fought for ownership of the various islands.

 The sun shines practically every day of the year, making it perfect for a Caribbean Yacht Charter.
-The temperature stays warm almost 365 days, depending on which island you are visiting.
+The temperature stays warm for almost 365 days, depending on which island you are visiting.
 Hurricane season can be from June to November, but mostly they can hit during September and October.
 Hurricanes that occasionally batter the region generally strike northwards of Grenada and west of Barbados.